 Hi everyone.
 As usual I procrastinated in writing this blog post—look, House of Cards season five is not going to binge-watch itself while eating an entire container of vegan chocolate ice cream.
 I don’t know how this blog post will turn out or whether it will include pictures of wombats for some reason.
 (Update: It definitely includes a picture of wombats).

 Since the beginning of time society has had a bias toward the Type-A individuals, they with their to-do lists, and their “bullet journals,” and their “inbox zero,” and their “daily flossing.”
-We tend to look down upon the disorganized, equating cleanliness with godliness and other sayings related to being neat and orderly.
+We tend to look down upon the disorganized, equating cleanliness with godliness, and having other sayings related to being neat and orderly.
 These messages have been pushed so hard that those who are disorganized in their work and personal lives are left feeling like crap.
 Continue reading “Disorganized colleagues, stop feeling bad and own your chaotic brilliance!”